 As a progressive liberal, My lot falls with the Free Planets Alliance.
 The show often criticizes jingoism and political corruption in a democracy.
-One of the antagonistic groups in Alliance the is a patriotic militia who often target dissenters and those not considered “patriotic enough”, echoing the rise of the far right American “Patriot” groups such as the Three Percenters and Oathkeepers.
+One of the antagonistic groups in Alliance the is a patriotic militia who often target dissenters and those not considered “patriotic” enough, echoing the rise of far-right American “Patriot” groups such as the Three Percenters and Oathkeepers.

 (It should be mentioned that while the show has enough content to make allusions to current day politics, the show doesn’t intend to predict events, but to comment on the cyclic nature of history.
 The intro in the second season shows text that reads “In every Age, In every Place, The Deeds of Men Remain the Same” )

 The show also tends to idealize Reinhard’s noble ambitions.
-Scenes that occur during his rise to power also uncomfortably evoke the rise of fascism, including cries of “Heil”.
+Scenes that occur during his rise to power also uncomfortably evoke the rise of fascism, including cries of “Heil” with an upward salute.

 The show falls mostly in the liberal-centrist political camp.
-Viewers who expect a Marxist analysis of history and economics will be disappointed.
+Viewers who expect a socialist analysis of history and economics will be disappointed.
 Little is said about the means of production or analysis of economic class in the Alliance, or Fezzan.
-The analysis of class in the Empire mostly focuses on challenging the feudalist class structure from the top down.
+The analysis of class in the Empire mostly focuses on challenging feudalism from the top down.